Finding Common Ground

 Arts Council Wales and Natural Resources Wales, with Peak Cymru.

-The Future Wales Fellowship is an invitation to go deep with creative research into our connection with nature – whilst acknowledging of course that we ourselves are nature.
-Over the past year I set out to explore material and ritual, letting the materials of the land and sea lead my inquiry, and seeking out rituals past and present that those materials offer us.
-I’m interested in native and sustainable materials that can teach us something about where we are and bring us into a closer relationship with place, as being within, rather than on, stewarding, conquering, or using… and in working with these materials by hand – skin on skin, to meet them in a tactile relationship.
+The Future Wales Fellowship was an invitation to go deep with creative research into our connection with nature – whilst acknowledging of course that we ourselves are nature.
+Over the year I set out to explore material and ritual, letting the materials of the land and sea lead my inquiry, and seeking out rituals past and present that those materials offer us.
+I’m interested in native and sustainable materials that can teach us something about where we are and bring us into a closer relationship with place, as being within, rather than on, stewarding, conquering, or using… and in working with these materials by hand – skin to skin, to meet them in a tactile relationship.
 The evolution of a coracle has been the framework for this enquiry.

-My research process has involved making prototypes and structures in response to materials and places; exploring possibilities for co-building and co-creating with each other as humans and with the more than human world; and exploring opportunities for healing our relationship with the rest of nature through accessible land, sea and sky based rituals and celebrations that reconnect us to the cycles of the moon, the sun and the seasons.
+My research process involved making prototypes and structures in response to materials and places; exploring possibilities for co-building and co-creating with each other as humans and with the more than human world; and exploring opportunities for healing our relationship with the rest of nature through accessible land, sea and sky based rituals and celebrations that reconnect us to the cycles of the moon, the sun and the seasons.

-So far the drift has led me towards “edge” spaces of the physical and temporal; to pilgrimage and what it means to be in spiritual connection with place; to growing, harvesting and working with flax, willow, elm, ash, lime and seaweed and better understanding their life cycles; to community celebrations of hay and summer solstice and the magic of gathering with fire and music; to a permaculture design course and a weaving in of this understanding of interconnected systems and care to my artistic practice; and, to the eventual creation of a coracle as a ritual object and nest – a cynefin in which to be safe before the edge, to acknowledge the hugeness of which we are a part, and to rediscover the wild within.
+The drift has led me towards “edge” spaces of the physical and temporal; to pilgrimage and what it means to be in spiritual connection with place; to growing, harvesting and working with flax, willow, elm, ash, lime and seaweed and better understanding their life cycles; to community celebrations of hay and summer solstice and the magic of gathering with fire and music; to a permaculture design course and a weaving in of this understanding of interconnected systems and care to my artistic practice; and, to the eventual creation of a coracle as a ritual object and nest – a cynefin in which to be safe before the edge, to acknowledge the hugeness of which we are a part, and to rediscover the wild within.

 The sun spills and splits over the edge of the mountain, melting a warm wet yoke of yellow dawn over the ridge that makes every particle of life glow.